 Susan J. Douglas

-Susan J. Douglas is a professor of communications at the University of Michigan and an In These Times columnist.
-Her latest book is Enlightened Sexism: The Seductive Message That Feminism’s Work is Done (2010).
+Susan J. Douglas is a professor of communications at the University of Michigan and a senior editor at In These Times.
+Her forthcoming book is In Our Prime: How Older Women Are Reinventing the Road Ahead..

 Douglas is the Catherine Neafie Kellogg Professor of Communication Studies at the University of Michigan and is also chair of the department.
-She is author of The Mommy Myth: The Idealization of Motherhood and How it Undermines Women (with Meredith Michaels, The Free Press, 2004); Listening In: Radio and the American Imagination (Times Books, 1999), which won the Hacker Prize in 2000 for the best popular book about technology and culture; Where The Girls Are: Growing Up Female with the Mass Media (Times Books, 1994; Penguin, 1995) and Inventing American Broadcasting, 1899-1922 (Johns Hopkins, 1987).
+She is author of Enlightened Sexism: The Seductive Message That Feminism’s Work is Done (2010),The Mommy Myth: The Idealization of Motherhood and How it Undermines Women (with Meredith Michaels, The Free Press, 2004); Listening In: Radio and the American Imagination (Times Books, 1999), which won the Hacker Prize in 2000 for the best popular book about technology and culture; Where The Girls Are: Growing Up Female with the Mass Media (Times Books, 1994; Penguin, 1995) and Inventing American Broadcasting, 1899-1922 (Johns Hopkins, 1987).

 Where the Girls Are was widely praised, and was chosen as one of the top ten books of 1994 by National Public Radio, Entertainment Weekly and The McLaughlin Group.

 Douglas lives in Ann Arbor, Michigan with her husband and daughter.
 She received her B.A. from Elmira College (Phi Beta Kappa) and her M.A. and Ph.D from Brown University.
 She has lectured at colleges and universities around the country, and written for The Nation, The Village Voice, Ms., the Washington Post and TV Guide, and was the media critic for The Progressive from 1992-1998.